Drutol/AoLibs/AoLibs/docs/android-recycler-adapters.md

 `IFriendListItem` is our `TItemBase`
 `TViewHolder` will usually be simple `RecyclerView.ViewHolder`

-Let's take a closer look on view-type definiton.
+Let's take a closer look on view-type definition.

 ```cs
 {